Dolly History, Family Crest & Coats of Arms

 - Dolly Haas (1910-1994), German-American actress

-- Dolly L. Elizondo, American Democrat politician, Chair of Hidalgo County Democratic Party, 2013
+- Dolly L. Elizondo, American Democratic Party politician, Chair of Hidalgo County Democratic Party, 2013

-- Dolly Emmett, American Democrat politician, Delegate to Democratic National Convention from Arizona, 2004
+- Dolly Emmett, American Democratic Party politician, Delegate to Democratic National Convention from Arizona, 2004

 - Dolly George, American Republican politician, Alternate Delegate to Republican National Convention from Alaska, 1964